Polite Society (film): Reception

-On the review aggregator Rotten Tomatoes, the film has an approval rating of 91% based on 158 reviews, with an average rating of 7.3/10.
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 91% based on 176 reviews.
 The website's critics' consensus reads, "Polite Society throws, kicks, and punches the genre etiquette book out the window to deliver a fun film that blends Bollywood splendor and British wryness."
 On Metacritic, the film has a weighted average score of 75 out of 100, based on 32 critics, indicating "generally favorable reviews".

 Robbie Collin in the Daily Telegraph described it as “rollicking” and “crafty and fresh” and “all done with infectious pep”, with “the fights themselves – witty, lucid, crunchy, slick” and Kansara a “blatant star-in-the-making”.

 BBC Cultures Mohammad Zaheer gave it four stars and wrote that the film was "an action-packed, genre-blending delight that fires on all cylinders" and that "[e]verything – from the writing to the cinematography, the performances, the choreography and the soundtrack – is on point, and it has all the requisite ingredients to be an exhilarating experience for audiences that come along for the ride."
 He also praised the lack of stereotypes regarding Lena's engagement to Salim.

 In The Guardian, Peter Bradshaw mentioned Manzoor as one of the best debuts in film in 2023.

 Former U.S. President Barack Obama named "Polite Society" one of his favorite movies of 2023.